 As a Trust we continue to raise the expectation of our children and the quality of work they produce from a well-rounded and connected curriculum, where our children develop detailed knowledge and skills.
 We ensure there are always opportunities for the application of learning within and across the different subjects.
 It follows that there will be a greater emphasis on the learning behaviours and attitudes of our children as they underpin our curriculum model.
 We regularly compare our curriculum model to the guidance set out by the Department of Education in the national curriculum.

 Impact can be viewed through three lenses, taking into consideration our curriculum pathways, to ensure there is an integrated approach to a clear triangulation and quality assurance from both an academy and trust perspective.

-|Formal||- Assessment for learning |
+|Formal||– Assessment for learning|

 – Triangulation of a range of sources

 – Trust Assessment timetable termly and annually (AoL)

 |Data tracking and analysis follows the same format, however the data systems will change dependant on the pathway|

 – Tracking – termly, since last benchmark and from entry